Graduate Student Manual

 Academic Probation and Dismissal

 A student with a cumulative graduate course average below 3.0 for two consecutive semesters goes on academic probation.
 The student then must make a 3.0 or better average each succeeding semester.
 The student is no longer on probation when the cumulative average is 3.0 or above.
 Dismissal will result if a student makes below a 3.0 semester average while on probation.
 When a student repeats a course, the last grade will be utilized to calculate the cumulative average that is used for probation, dismissal and graduation.
-Students will not be permitted to hold assistantships when they are placed on academic probation by the academic unit in which they are studying or by the Graduate School.

 Degree Activities Abroad